MicrosoftDocs/win32-pr.pt-br/desktop-src/xaudio2/how-to--load-audio-data-files-in-xaudio2.md

-5. Localize a parte ' dados ' e leia seu conteúdo em um buffer.
+5. Localize a parte 'dados' e leia seu conteúdo em um buffer.
     ```
     //fill out the audio data buffer with the contents of the fourccDATA chunk
     FindChunk(hFile,fourccDATA,dwChunkSize, dwChunkPosition );